Greek Taramasalata

-Bright taste of an unusual dish!
-A good addition to the table!
-Taramasalata is one of the most popular dishes of traditional Greek cuisine.
-The best snack for a festive or buffet table.
-It perfectly harmonizes with bread, crackers or pancakes.
-It is also suitable as a snack with fresh bread.
+A bold flavor and a wonderful addition to any table!
+Taramasalata is one of the most popular dishes in traditional Greek cuisine — a great appetizer for a party or buffet.
+It pairs beautifully with flatbreads, crackers, or pancakes, and makes a nice snack with fresh bread.

 GallaAuthor avatar